Welcome to Travel Arbitration

 Our role begins after the respective complaints processes are completed and we receive a properly completed application for arbitration.

-If you were sent details of the arbitration scheme prior to 9th September 2024 then you will be under the 2018 Edition.
 If you received details after the 9th September 2024 you will be under the 2024 Edition.
-Keep scrolling for more information about each.
+Keep scrolling for more details.

 For unresolved complaints with ABTA members, please contact the ABTA Customer Support Team.